 Custom Website Development vs Template 2026 – Honest Comparison

 Templates (WordPress themes, Wix, Webflow templates): cheap, fast, limited.
-Custom website development (Astro/Next.js, code-built): more expensive upfront, but full control, better performance, real brand identity.
+Custom website development (Astro/Next.js, code-built): more expensive upfront, but full control, better performance and a real brand identity.

-The choice isn’t “which interface looks nicer” - it’s what you’ll use the site for: do you want to drive organic traffic, leads, B2B inbound - or is it just a digital business card?
+The choice is not “which interface looks nicer”.
+The choice is what you will use the site for: do you want to drive organic traffic, leads and B2B inbound — or is it a digital business card?

 The 3 main website-building strategies in 2026